JMont12/dicamba_kochia/README.md

 gatk SelectVariants -V combined.vcf -select-type SNP -O combined_SNPs.vcf gatk SelectVariants -V combined.vcf -select-type MIXED -O combined_mixed.vcf

-#run hard filtering on the two variant types individually
-#great resource for selecting flitering criteria: https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants
+#run hard filtering on the two variant types individually.
+A great resource for selecting flitering criteria: https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants

 gatk VariantFiltration -V combined_SNPs.vcf -filter "QD < 2.0" --filter-name "QD2" -filter "QUAL < 30.0" --filter-name "QUAL30" -filter "SOR > 4.0" --filter-name "SOR4" -filter "FS > 20.0" --filter-name "FS20" -filter "MQ < 59.0" --filter-name "MQ59" -O snps_filtered_1.vcf

 gatk VariantFiltration -V combined_mixed.vcf -filter "QD < 2.0" --filter-name "QD2" -filter "QUAL < 30.0" --filter-name "QUAL30" -filter "FS > 200.0" --filter-name "FS200" -O mixed_filtered.vcf

 #I moved the filtered vcf files back to my laptop and used the extractGT function in vcfR to pull out just the genotypes.
 The code to do this is in the M32_qtl_mapping.Rmd script.
-#I printed this to a file "M32_genotypes.csv"
-#I used the following bash command to keep only the markers that were different and homozygous between parents
+I printed this to a file "M32_genotypes.csv" and used the following bash commands to keep only the markers that were different and homozygous between parents

 grep '77' M32_genotypes.csv > M32_homozygous_snps.csv

 grep -v '77' M32_genotypes.csv| sed 's/,/\t/g' | awk '{a = $318; b=$319; if (a!=b) print $0}'| awk '{a = $318; if (a!="NA") print $0}'| awk '{a = $319; if (a!="NA") print $0}'| awk '{a = $318; if (a!="0/1") print $0}'| awk '{a = $318; if (a!="0|1") print $0}'| awk '{a = $318; if (a!="1|0") print $0}'| awk '{a = $319; if (a!="0/1") print $0}'| awk '{a = $319; if (a!="0|1") print $0}'| awk '{a = $319; if (a!="1|0") print $0}'| sed 's/\t/,/g' >> M32_homozygous_snps.csv

-#I opened a head file of M32_genotypes and copied the header line with the sample names and pasted it at the top of the M32_homozygous_snps.csv file
+#I opened a head file of M32_genotypes.csv and copied the header line with the sample names and pasted it at the top of the M32_homozygous_snps.csv file

 #I used the following command to split the samples from 4-1-1 and 4-5-10 up into their own files, each with the parents included